Earn more readers!

 Transmit the books to us at:

 Please, do not send us packages that require a signature upon acceptance.
-We’re rarely in the office when our cheerful but overburdened mail carrier makes her appointed rounds.
-Correspondence that requires a signature will be returned to sender, undelivered.
+We’re rarely in the office when our cheerful but overburdened mail carrier makes his appointed rounds.
+Correspondence that requires a signature will often be returned to sender, undelivered.
 Sorry!

 Sundry Terms and Conditions

 Additional fees.
 There aren’t any.
 Apart from your up-front application fee, we will not charge you any other fees.

 Indemnifications.
 Lakeshore Literary assumes that you’re not obligated by any exclusive distribution contract.
 For example, some books published through Amazon, and which incur Amazon’s ISBN, technically cannot be resold through other distributors.
 You’ll have to warrant that you’re free to work with us.
 Likewise, you’ll have to warrant that you own the copyright to the book and are not encumbered by a publisher’s exclusive right to distribute it.
 We encourage you to carefully reflect on this point; you’ll indemnify us against damages, so if you’re playing fast-and-loose with your contracts with others, the legal liability accrues solely to you.
 We remain, however, happy to discuss the specifics of your situation if you’re unsure of your eligibility.

 Metadata.
 We request certain, optional, metadata fields from you.
 You’re not obligated to transmit them, and failing to answer those questions does not affect the acceptance or non-acceptance of your book into our catalog.
 We ask for them because this information appears in the catalog; it’s intended to help small bookstores identify local talent for in-store signing events and related marketing purposes.